Probing the Strong Gravity Region of Black Holes with eXTP: Measuring the Basic Parameters of Black Holes and Testing GR

 \subsubsection{Spectroscopic mass estimates}

 X-ray spectral modeling will provide the detailed physical properties of the inner accretion disk, which can be used to derive the black hole mass and spin.
-Both the X-ray continuum and the relativistic reflection spectrum can be utilized to constrain the black hole mass and spin.
-The underlying principle is that spectroscopic measurements of relativistic broadening of reflection features (notably Fe~K$\alpha$) can yield the disk inner radius in units of gravitational radius $R_{\rm g}$ (see Section~\ref{ss-XRS}).
+Both the X-ray thermal continuum and the relativistic reflection spectrum can be utilized to constrain the black hole mass and spin.
+The underlying principle is that spectroscopic measurements of relativistic broadening of reflection features (notably Fe~K$\alpha$) can yield the disk inner radius in units of gravitational radius $R_g$\footnote{Where for a black hole of mass $M$ the gravitational radius 1~$R_g=GM/c^{2}$} (see Section~\ref{ss-XRS}).
 If the spectrum presents both a strong thermal component and prominent reflection features, from the analysis of the iron line we can estimate the dimensionless black hole spin parameter and the inclination angle of the disk, and with the continuum-fitting we can infer the black hole mass.

-In black hole X-ray binaries (XRBs) the physical estimate of radius in length units can be obtained using thermal continuum spectroscopy, where the accretion disk's multi-temperature blackbody spectrum is fitted, together with an estimate for the inclination of the inner disk and the distance to the source.
+In black hole X-ray binaries (BHXRBs) the physical estimate of radius in length units can be obtained using thermal continuum spectroscopy, where the accretion disk's multi-temperature blackbody spectrum is fitted, together with an estimate for the inclination of the inner disk and the distance to the source.
 From the Stefan-Boltzmann law and appropriate modifications for the disk atmosphere, the emitting area and hence inner radius of the disk can be determined (see e.g. \citep{Gou:2009, Gou:2011extreme} and Section~\ref{sec:thermal_continuum}).
 Alternatively, the measurement of physical radius can be carried out with X-ray polarimetric measurements of the disk thermal spectrum (\cite{svoboda_first_2024,marra_ixpe_2024,steiner_ixpe-led_2024} and Section~\ref{sec:spin_polarimetry}).

 To obtain a spectroscopic mass estimate the methods used to estimate the radius in physical dimensions and gravitational radii should ideally be applied to the same data.
 This likely requires a strong disk thermal component to be present for the physical radius measurement, i.e. the source must lie in the soft spectral state.
 If the observations are carried out at different times, one must make the assumption that both methods sample the same inner disk radius, which would be justified if the disk is assumed to extend down to the ISCO for both observations. eXTP will be uniquely capable of these measurements because it has excellent spectroscopic capabilities thanks to the large SFA collecting area and can make use of both thermal continuum {\it and} polarization methods to estimate the disk physical dimension.